celsowm/metal-orm/sql_array_json_comparison.md

 **Note:** `fnTable()` support varies by dialect and may require additional configuration.

+### Proposed Table-Function Strategy (Future)

+1. **Keep `fnTable()` as the low-level escape hatch.** It already builds a bare `FunctionTableNode` and emits whatever name you supply, so continue to treat it as “I know what SQL function exists on my database.”
+2. **Introduce a portable helper, `tvf(key, …)`.** The `key` identifies an intent (e.g., `'ARRAY_UNNEST'`, `'JSON_EACH'`), not a real SQL function.
+The AST adds an optional `key` discriminator so the compiler knows when a table function is portable versus raw SQL.
+3. **Add a `TableFunctionStrategy`, mirroring `FunctionStrategy`.** Dialects register renderers for each intent.
+During compilation `compileFunctionTable()` checks the strategy—if the renderer exists, it renders a dialect-safe expression (defaulting alias/lateral/ordinality, quoting identifiers, etc.); if the intent is missing, compilation fails fast.
+If no renderer (and no `key`), it falls back to the `fnTable()` formatter.

+With this approach you keep `fnTable()` for raw SQL while giving contributors a guided path for portable table-valued functions.
+When the Postgres strategy adds `ARRAY_UNNEST`, for example, it can emit `LATERAL unnest(...)
+AS alias` with correct defaults instead of requiring every query to repeat the same options.

 ### Custom Types for Native Arrays (✅ PostgreSQL Only)

 Use `col.custom()` to define **PostgreSQL native array types**: